Bearly-Codes/PurdueCSGuide/An Idiot's Guide to Purdue CS.md

 It's really multiple goals wrapped into one, you'll probably have multiple, and you should write them down.
 Your goal should be the following:
 **Do things I will be glad to have done while in college.**
 It's up to you to define what that means.
 Will your future self be glad you were studious?
 Probably.
 Will they be glad that you make lifelong friendships?
 Probably.
 Will they be glad you didn't leave your room for 18 days to get an A in some random course that never mattered?
 Probably not.
 Will they be glad you went on a 3AM bender and got a DUI?
 Unlikely.
+This is also where the toxicity of roles come into play.
+In 20 years are you going to be glad that you ruthlessly attempted to "beat" everyone else at college and prove you were the smartest guy in the room?
+Probably not.
+People on their deathbead don't say "gee I wish I'd styled on some more college students by bragging about my GPA".

 Once you've set your goals, break them down into instrumental goals.
 Want a good job?
-Your goals might involve getting a good grade, building a good resume, and getting to a few career fairs.
+Your goals might involve getting good grades, building a good resume, and getting to a few career fairs.
 Instrumental goals are intended to help you work towrads your terminal goals (the big ones we defined above), they are good servants but bad masters.
 Falling into a role involves letting an instrumental goal (I think a good GPA would help me get a good job) take over your life (not preparing for an interview and studying instead).
 Check that your instrumental goals are still serving your terminal goals.
 If your instrumental goals are no longer relevant, discard them immediately, regardless of how much time you've invested in them.
+When instrumental goals take over you start playing a role, don't fall into a role.

 Say your instrumental goal is finishing a personal project for your resume.
 You don't have much spare time for anything else, but you've been keeping your eye out for new opportunities and get offered the ability to do reseach under a professor.
 If you determine that this research is more valuable than your personal project you should stop the personal project and switch to doing research.
 The instrumental goal may have been to finish the project, but your terminal goals are better served by failing that instrumental goal.
 This means that, paradoxically, you'll fail quite a lot more than someone who overfocuses on their instrumental goals.
 But your graveyard of half complete goals is merely the absence of sunk cost.
 Some people do switch their instrumental goals far too quickly, but sunk cost is far more common than being overly flighty.
+### Aim Big, Cut Aggressively
+Try to do more than you think you can in any given semester.
+Then cut responsibility if you start getting too stressed.

+The key caveat here is **not to take too much responsibility for which there are high quitting costs**.
+That means don't accept two TA positions until you know you can handle it, because quitting a TA position incurs a fairly high cost to quit.
+Qutting cost comes in two forms, the immediate cost (like the cost to quit a gym membership) and lost investment (like the time you lose throwing away a puzzle you've half completed).
+Quitting anything with a high quitting cost means you've managed your time or planned your semester disastrously wrong.

+Activities with a high quitting cost are:
+1. Passing courses that are prerequisites, like those in your first 3 semesters.
+2. TA/research positions.
+Quit without a good excuse and you're unlikely to be invited back.
+3. Leadership obligations, same as #2.
+4. Relationships.
+Self Explanatory.
+5. Club obligations, such as being treasurer or whatever people do in clubs.
+6. Classes with a group-project focus.
+If you take them with friends, you'll lose credibility amongst those friends.
+7. Other majors, if you can't reuse the classes you took for them.

+Activities with a low quitting cost are:
+1. Casually attending club meetings
+2. Casual friend hangouts (movie night or something), especially if you clarify that you might have to skip a few.
+3. Gig work.
+4. Personal Projects.
+5. Classes that aren't essential to your degree plan.
+6. Taking classes early to free up space (eg taking 2 CS classes this semester instead of 1).
+7. Other majors, if you can reuse the classes you took for them.
+8. Personal fitness goals (though this one is valuable enough that you should be wary of quitting it).

+Be aware of the quitting costs of everything in your schedule.
+Feel free to massively scale up your low-cost responsibilities.
+Start personal projects, attend like 6 different clubs, take interesting classes for fun, try to speed up your progression through your degree (as long as you can withdraw with little/no cost if you start getting overwhelmed).
+Be very careful in scaling up high-cost responsibilities.
+Try to avoid having more high-cost responsibility than you had total responsibility last semester.

+You should do enough that you should have to quit things, fill your schedule with fun and useful padding that has low quitting costs.
+If you're not quitting things, you're not doing enough.
+But you should not be quitting anything with a high quitting cost.
+This means the ideal semester looks like you attending a bunch of clubs, trying out a few personal projects, and then quitting the ones that are least valuable.
+By trying out a lot of things in the beginning of the semester you'll narrow down the absolute best ways to spend your time, then you can quit what isn't valauble to you.

+Consider two worlds.
+In one you attend a single club, then keep attending it throughout the semester.
+In another you attend 7 clubs, realize by the second week that you don't have time for that, then cut it down to 3, then 2.
+You're attending the best of the seven clubs you started with, which guarantees better or equal performance to the first world.
+You're also attending one more club than you thought you could from the beginning of the semester.

+The key to this is gracefully shedding responsibility to bring yourself into balance.
+Your goal is not to do **as much as possible** it is to achieve your goals.
+Your goals are best achieved with a calm, clear mind that has sufficient rest.
+Don't wait to feel the negative consequences of your responsibilties.
+Especially do not fall into the role of The Best, because The Best never fails, The Best must succeed everything he does, and he will get an aneurism trying.
+Remember that it is not failure to shed responsibilities to give yourself more time to rest, to guarantee better performance on instrumental goals that are more useful.
+It's a key part of the process.

+If you're bad at quitting, then you're going to aim too low, too afraid at failing to really try.
+That, or you'll aim too high and tank your mental health trying to juggle everything.
+Imagine you've come into Purdue as The Best, and because you're The Best you show up to a club each day, take a ton of difficult classes, and refuse to shoot for anything less than an A in these classes.
+If you were following my advice, you'd cut some of the club stuff, withdraw from a particularly difficult class, and accept that you might not get all As.
+You'd end the semester with a decent GPA, good progress on your degree, and a club or two you enjoy.
+But you're not, you're The Best, so you're going to try to keep doing everything until you burn out so hard that you fail half your classes.

 # An Idiot's Guide to Touching Grass
 ## This Is It.
 This Is All There Is.
 "I'd like to have a girlfriend but I just don't see how I'd be able to spend any time with her" - Anonymous friend with a 4.0 GPA.

 It's a good idea to grind, to focus on the future, to build a better life for yourself.
 I'm going to spend the rest of this guide talking about how to do just that.
 But don't wait to start living.
-Your goal isn't to be the best, or to get the best job, it's to have the best life, and you're already living life.
+Your goal isn't to be the best, or to get the best job, it's to have the best life you can, and you're already living life.
 This is it.
 This is all there is.
 If you don't start living now, you might never start at all.

 Free time is not a sin, especially not if you spend it doing things you genuinely enjoy.
 Brainrotting on TikTok for 14 hours and skipping all your classes is a terrible idea, but forming relationships, doing fun things, feeling the touch of a member of the opposite sex (or same sex, I don't judge), aren't wastes of time if you genuinely value them.
 Don't put off living, don't feel guilt for living.
 You need balance if you're going to make it through four years here.